danilop/SampleBatchProcessing/README.md

 ### Create Auto Scaling Group

-    aws autoscaling create-auto-scaling-group --auto-scaling-group-name asg-batch --launch-configuration-name asl-batch --min-size 0 --max-size <Number of Instances to starrt when there are "jobs" in the SQS queue> --availability-zones <List of AZ in the region, e.g. for "eu-west-1" you can use all of "eu-west-1a" "eu-west-1b" "eu-west-1c"> --default-cooldown 300
+    aws autoscaling create-auto-scaling-group --auto-scaling-group-name asg-batch --launch-configuration-name asl-batch --min-size 0 --max-size <Number of Instances to start when there are "jobs" in the SQS queue> --availability-zones <List of AZ in the region, e.g. for "eu-west-1" you can use all of "eu-west-1a" "eu-west-1b" "eu-west-1c"> --default-cooldown 300

 ### Create Auto Scaling "Up" Policy

-    aws autoscaling put-scaling-policy --auto-scaling-group-name asg-batch --policy-name ash-batch-upscale-policy --scaling-adjustment 3 --adjustment-type ExactCapacity
+    aws autoscaling put-scaling-policy --auto-scaling-group-name asg-batch --policy-name ash-batch-upscale-policy --scaling-adjustment <Number of Instances to start when there are "jobs" in the SQS queue> --adjustment-type ExactCapacity

 Write down the "PolicyARN", you need it in the next step.